MHindermann/bartocsuggest/README.md

 # bartocsuggest

-A Python module that suggests a vocabularies given a list of words based on the BARTOC FAST API (https://bartoc-fast.ub.unibas.ch/bartocfast/api).
+A Python module that suggests vocabularies given a list of words based on the BARTOC FAST API (https://bartoc-fast.ub.unibas.ch/bartocfast/api).

 ## Installation